qianjinfeng/Polymarket-trading-bot-15min-BTC/README.md

 # Bitcoin 15min Arbitrage Bot - Polymarket

-Professional arbitrage bot implementing **Jeremy Whittaker's strategy** for Bitcoin 15-minute markets on Polymarket.
+Professional arbitrage bot for Bitcoin 15-minute markets on Polymarket.

 > 🆕 **Enhanced Version**: This bot has been significantly improved with professional features including statistics tracking, risk management, enhanced logging, and configuration validation.
 See [CHANGELOG.md](CHANGELOG.md) for details. **100% backward compatible** - all new features are optional.